dark-orchid/neovim/README.md

 ## Configuration
 ### Integrations
 > [!IMPORTANT]
-> Since this Plugin should only activate necessary Integration, only NeoVim Integration is activated by default.
+> Since this Plugin should only activate necessary Integrations, only NeoVim is activated by default.
 >
-> Here you'll learn how to enable all other Plugin Integrations.
+> To enable other Integrations, follow the Steps below.
 1. Go to the [Integrations Directory](./lua/dark-orchid/integrations/)
 2. Remember the Plugin filename from this Directory, you want to active Integration for
 3. Enable the Plugin Integration: